armadillica/dillo/README.md

 ### Gulp
 ```
+npm install -g gulp
 npm install
 gulp
 ```

+### Database
+Set up a MySQL database where you will install dillo.
+No schema is needed, just the database.

 ### Config
 The `config.py.sample` must be duplicated into a `config.py`, and edited with